Institute pushes high-end Taiwanese beef, pork with new livestock varieties

 Also read: Late president's dream comes true with approval of Taiwanese cattle breed

-GGP chairperson Liu Tai-ying (劉泰英) said at the press event that the cattle bred with the help of the institute were descendants of a herd of 19 animals found roaming Yangmingshan National Park's Qingtiangang Grassland in 2016, which were former adopted by then President Lee Teng-hui (李登輝).
+GGP chairperson Liu Tai-ying (劉泰英) said at the press event that the cattle bred with the help of the institute were descendants of a herd of 19 animals found roaming Yangmingshan National Park's Qingtiangang Grassland in 2016, which were later adopted by late President Lee Teng-hui (李登輝).

 According to the institute, the animals in the original herd were very closely related to the Tajima black beef cattle breed found on Japan's Ishigaki Island, home of the renowned Ishigaki Wagyu beef.